 1. "Vision is a waking dream."
 (Warren Bennis, On Becoming a Leader).

 2. For us, vision is a God-given dream of the future.
-It is a picture in your mind of what God desires to happen in the future of your CBLT Center or ministry.
+It is a picture in your mind of what God desires to happen in the future of your ministry.

 B. A definition: